 Retaining and enhancing local employment opportunities - especially through good quality jobs - is seen as a core element of the future sustainability of Alton.
 Planning can play an important role in facilitating that.
-As well as allocating new employment land it can assist the retention and reuse of existing employment land.
+As well as allocating new employment land (see above) it can assist the retention and reuse of existing employment land.

 Alton has two fair-sized, light-industrial estates, one at Mill Lane and another at Wilsom Road.
 Both of these are considered to be well located and fit for purpose.
-However, there are some vacant employment sites in the town and the local brewery (which occupies a roughly 5 hectare site in a fairly central location) has closed.
-Action Point ESAP9 covers the Brewery Site.
+However, there are some vacant employment sites in the town and the local brewery (which occupies a roughly 5 hectare site in a fairly central location) has announced its intention to close in spring 2015.
+Policy ES3 covers the brewery.